-Summit Lake will restore and reclaim the Solar Facility, BESS Facility, and associated equipment and facilities to pre-construction conditions consistent with the requirements of the lease agreements, Agricultural Impact Mitigation Plan, and Vegetation Management Plan, and Decommissioning Plan as applicable.
-Summit Lake assumes that most of the site will be returned to farmland and/or pasture after decommissioning and will implement appropriate measures to facilitate such uses.
-If no specific use is identified, Summit Lake will plant unvegetated portions of the site with a seed mix specified in the approved Stormwater Pollution Prevention Plan, Agricultural Impact Mitigation Plan, and Vegetation Management Plan, as applicable.
+Lake Charlotte will restore and reclaim the Solar Facility, BESS Facility, and associated equipment and facilities to pre-construction conditions consistent with the requirements of the lease agreements, Agricultural Impact Mitigation Plan, and Vegetation Management Plan, and Decommissioning Plan as applicable.
+Lake Charlotte assumes that the Preliminary Development Area, currently estimated at 988.1 acres for the Solar Facility and 15.9 acres for the BESS, will be returned to farmland and/or pasture after decommissioning and will implement appropriate measures to facilitate such uses.
+Areas that consisted of non-agricultural vegetation prior to construction of the Project will be restored and reseeded to match pre-construction conditions to the greatest extent possible.
+If no specific use is identified, Lake Charlotte will plant unvegetated portions of the site with a seed mix specified in the approved SWPPP Agricultural Impact Mitigation Plan, and Vegetation Management Plan, as applicable.
+The decommissioning effort will implement construction stormwater best management practices to minimize erosion and to contain sediment on the Project to the extent practicable.